Regenine/keystone/.changeset/selfish-apes-cheat.md

 ---
 '@keystonejs/fields-content': patch
+'@keystonejs/keystone: patch
 ---

+`@keystonejs/keystone`
+- Fixed updating the value to `null` when no nested operation is provided.

+`@keystonejs/fields-content`
-Added filter and CRUD tests for `Content` field type.
+- Added filter and CRUD tests for `Content` field type.